Are you interested in holding a wedding or memorial at Stony Run Meeting in the traditional Quaker manner?

 Marriages in the Meetinghouse

-Sometimes couples do not wish to be married under the care of the Meeting.
+Sometimes couples do not wish to be married under the care of the Meeting while the location of their marriage is at the Meetinghouse.
 Couples not directly connected with the Meeting but who are related to Friends School (faculty or former students) or other Friends organizations may be married in the Meetinghouse by making arrangements with a clergy person or public official of their choosing and clearing the date with the Stony Run Meeting office.

 End of Life Care

 We know that the circle of life includes endings as well as beginnings.
-Our Community, Care and Clearness Committee provides support to families facing end of life concerns.
+Our Community, Care, and Clearness Committee provides support to families facing end of life.
 Our Ministry and Counsel Committee is also available to provide spiritual and pastoral care as needed.

 Please see the following resources: